So, you have planned to start your own business.

 To register your business as a corporation, you need to file certain documents, typically articles of incorporation, with your state’s Secretary of State office.
 Some states require corporations to establish directors and issue stock certificates to initial shareholders in the registration process.

 Once your business is registered, you must obtain business licenses and permits.
-Regulations vary by industry, state and locality.
-Use our Licensing & Permits tool to find a listing of federal, state and local permits, licenses and registrations you’ll need to run a business.
+Regulations vary by industry, state, and locality.
+Use the Licensing & Permits tools to find a listing of federal, state and local permits, licenses and registrations you’ll need to run a business.

-An S corporation is a special type of corporation created through an IRS tax election which we will discuss shortly.
+An S corporation is one of the forms of business organization that holds the position of a special type of corporation created through an IRS tax election which we will discuss shortly.
 An eligible domestic corporation can avoid double taxation by electing to be treated as an S corporation.

 To be considered an S corp, you must first form a business as a C-corporation in the state where it is headquartered.
 S corporations are “considered by law to be a unique entity, separate and apart from those who own it.”